bitkey/bitkey/README.rst

   estimates such as entropy and crack time.
 - Electrum-LTC for Litecoin
 - Electron-Cash for Bitcoin Cash (BCH)
-- coinbin: swiss army knife of bitcoin tools
+- Electrum-DASH for DASH
 - MyEtherWallet: also allows offline signing
+- Ripple Wallet
 - Minimalistic Ripple Wallet
+- Coinb.in: swiss army knife of bitcoin tools
 - Exodus multi-coin wallet, which includes exchanging with ShapeShift
+- CryptoSeed

 Apps that are not allowed network access even in online mode:

 - qrcode generator: encodes anything as a qrcode
-- BIP39 paper wallet: supports 23 cryptocurrencies
+- BIP39 paper wallet: supports 32 cryptocurrencies
+- Monero paper wallet
 - IOTA seed generator
 - IOTA paper wallet
 - zxcvbn: realistic password strength estimator